top of page

 How MTD for Income Tax will affect small businesses

-Starting April 2026, Making Tax Digital (MTD) for Income Tax will significantly impact self-employed businesses and landlords with income above £50,000 (those with incomes above £30,000 must be compliant from April 2027).
+Starting April 2026, Making Tax Digital (MTD) for Income Tax will significantly impact self-employed businesses and landlords.

 The new rules essentially mandate digital record-keeping so that all businesses can send quarterly updates to HMRC.